Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a particularly stubborn bug, take a 5-minute break.
-Seriously.
-Go pet a cat, stare blankly at a wall, or do jumping jacks.
-You'll return with fresh eyes (and possibly a slightly improved mood), and that elusive semicolon might suddenly reveal itself.
-Trust me, your future self will thank you (and your sanity will, too).
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
+Future you (who will be equally grumpy and caffeine-deprived) will thank you.**

 ---

-### 📅 Last Updated: 2025-01-13 01:19
+### 📅 Last Updated: 2025-01-13 08:22

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!